 Michel Gonzalez Brun

-Michel Gonzalez Brun is a security risk management consultant at Open Briefing.
-He has a strong learning and development background, and had previously worked in education on long-term development programmes in Chile, Portugal, Syria, Tanzania, Vietnam, and Venezuela.
-He moved into the humanitarian sector in 2016, and was the security training coordinator at RedR UK for nearly two years.
-Since then, he has provided security risk management support to LGBT+ activists, human rights defenders, and humanitarian aid workers in Ethiopia, Liberia, Mauritius, Namibia, Sudan, Uganda, Argentina, Colombia, Ecuador, Mexico, Nicaragua, Venezuela, the Philippines, Pakistan, Sri Lanka, France, and Greece.
-Michel has a master’s degree in international development and education from the UCL Institute of Education.
+Michel Gonzalez Brun is a safety and security coordinator at Open Briefing.
+He has a strong learning and development background, having previously been a teacher for 15 years and an education advisor in grassroots education programmes in Syria, Tanzania, and Venezuela.
+He moved into the humanitarian sector, and was the security training coordinator at RedR UK until 2017.
+Since then, he has provided security risk management support to individual defenders, LGBTQIA+ activists and organisations, and civil society organisations across the world.
+Michel has a master’s degree in international development and education and a Certificate in Enterprise Risk Management.
 He is fluent in English and Spanish.

 Dan Williamson